MischaU8/yumyum/modelling/create-lines-with-fixed-length_9Z7AZKVAh7I.md

-numerically fix the angle by tabbing to the angle input field and entering a numeric value use this workflow for more accurate line creation and plasticity
+numerically fix the angle by tabbing to the angle input field and entering a numeric value use this workflow for more accurate line creation in Plasticity